dikshant123321/Real-Estate-Broker-Application-/README.md

 <h1>Real Estate Broker application</h1>

 <h2>Introduction</h2>
-<p>We have Developed the REST API for Real Estate Broker Application.This Api performs All the basic CRUD operation of our Application with user validation at every step.</p>
+<p>We have Developed the REST API for Real Estate Broker Application.This Api performs All the basic CRUD operation of our Application with user validation </p>

  There are two users of this system
 <br>